 - Creativity.
 Sensory play often encourages pretend play.
 Making cup cakes out of play dough, pretending that the water is the ocean, that their toys are real etc. Reasons why you shouldn’t avoid sensory play

-I often hear parents say they avoid sensory play because it is too ‘messy’, but sensory play is about more than messy play (and well managed messy play doesn’t have to be as messy as you may think).
+I often hear parents say they avoid sensory or messy play because it is too ‘messy’, but sensory play is about more than messy play (and well managed messy play doesn’t have to be as messy as you may think).
 Some tips when engaging in messy sensory play at home include:

 - Put down a plastic mat.
 It makes cleaning up so much easier.
 I love these ones.